What is Organ Symphony Assistant?

-Organ Symphony Assistant is a collections of orchestral-only MP3 files that can be purchased and then easily downloaded to your computer.
-From this page, go to the Organ Symphony Assistant (OSA) Information Page, where you will find detailed instructions on how OSA works along with a list of select music from the 18th through the 20th centuries.
-Once you have selected a piece and moved to the next page, you will find short audio samples of that piece, specific performance notes and a download button (If you first wish to become more familiar with a particular composition as a whole, there are a number of video recordings available online).
-Once you have made a decision, there are two options for download which are explained on the OSA information page.
-Please be sure to choose the option that works best for you!
+Organ Symphony Assistant is a collections of orchestral-only WAV files that can be purchased and then easily downloaded to your computer.
+From here, go to the Organ Symphony Assistant (OSA) Information Page, where you will find detailed instructions on how OSA works along with a list of select music from the 18th through the 20th centuries.
+If you first wish to become more familiar with a particular composition, there are a number of video recordings available online.
+Once you have selected a piece and moved to the corresponding page, you will find short audio samples of that piece, performance notes and a download button.
+Once you have made a decision and downloaded your files, choose which option works best for you (explained on the OSA information page).

 What do I need to make Organ Symphony assistant work for me?

 Depending on the piece you choose, you will need the corresponding organ score or full score.
 Many of the pieces are available from online music publishers or can be downloaded from the IMSLP website (links provided for each piece).
 Please be sure to observe all copyright protection laws when downloading from IMSLP.
 Donations to this site are encouraged!